On characteristic numbers of $24$ dimensional String manifolds

-\begin{lemma} \end{lemma} \begin{proof} The image of $q_1$ and $q_2$ were determined already.
+which particularly implies that $\tilde{f}^\ast\circ \Theta^\ast(x)=0$ for any $x$ with ${\rm deg}(x)>8$.
+Then by Theorem \ref{Borelthm} and (\ref{weylf4eq}), the lemma follows easily. \end{proof} We can now determine the pullback image of $H^\ast(BSpin(9))$ through $\tilde{f}$. \begin{lemma} \end{lemma} \begin{proof} The image of $q_1$ and $q_2$ were determined already.
 For the other two, we only need to use the conversion formulas (\ref{pqforeq}) to rewrite the two equalities in Lemma \ref{forq3q3imagelemma} in Spin classes, and then solve $\tilde{f}^\ast(q_3)$ and $\tilde{f}^\ast(q_4)$ from them directly. \end{proof}